milhcbt/dockerfile/alpine/alpine-3.5-nginx-1.12.2-php-7.1/README.md

 **How to run this image:**

-> docker run -p 80:8080 -v <local_data_path>:/var/www/data --name nginx dimaskiddo/alpine:php-7.1-nginx
+> docker run -p 80:8080 -v <local_data_path>:/var/www/data --name php dimaskiddo/alpine:php-7.1-nginx

 **How to get in container after run this image:**

-> docker exec -it nginx /bin/bash
+> docker exec -it php /bin/bash